Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Phantom Divide Crossing and Quintom Model

-In this work, we adopt the following scalar-field potentials:
+In this work, we adopt the following scalar field potentials:

-The steep exponential potential for the quintessence field does not support slow-roll evolution and therefore keeps the field subdominant at early times and becomes dynamical at late times.
-Such potentials constitute a standard realization of thawing dark energy models, in which the equation of state $w$ remains close to $-1$ during the matter-dominated era and subsequently evolves toward less negative values at late times \cite{Andriot:2024sif, Andriot:2025los, DESI:2025fii}.
-The phantom field is governed by an inverse power-law potential, which becomes naturally flat for large field values and admits a late-time attractor solution.
+The steep exponential potential for the quintessence field does not support slow roll evolution and therefore keeps the field subdominant at early times and becomes dynamical at late times.
+Such potentials constitute a standard realization of thawing dark energy models, in which the equation of state $w$ remains close to $-1$ during the matter dominated era and subsequently evolves toward less negative values at late times \cite{Andriot:2024sif, Andriot:2025los, DESI:2025fii}.
+The phantom field is governed by an inverse power-law potential, which becomes naturally flat for large field values and admits a late time attractor solution.
 Power-law potentials for phantom fields are particularly well motivated, as they can give rise to tracker behavior, thereby reducing sensitivity to initial conditions \cite{Zhao2006,LinaresCedeno:2021aqk}.
 Unlike Ref.~\cite{Saridakis:2009pj}, where direct power-law potentials were considered, here we focus on inverse power-law forms.
 Such potentials also arise in supersymmetric constructions involving phantom degrees of freedom \cite{SUSYphatom1, SUSYphantom2}.

+In the numerical analysis presented in this work, we fix the exponent of the phantom potential to $m=4$.
+Our goal here is not to perform a full exploration of the parameter space of the phantom potential but rather to illustrate the cosmological dynamics of the quintom scenario presented in this work and its observational viability.